AntoineZen/DFS/background.rst

     MTBF calculator main window.

 Once, the base parameter selected, clicking the *calculate* button open the component detail windows as shown in :numref:`mtbf_calc_dw`.
-This windows change accoding the component type and the norm.
-In this windows, the detailed component paramters can be entered.
+This windows change according the component type and the norm.
+In this windows, the detailed component parameters can be entered.
 Once, this windows is closed, the program shows the computed reliability in FIT and MTBF.

 .. _mtbf_calc_dw:
 .. figure:: img/VirtualBox_Windows_XP_2_09_12_2016_10_14_03.png

-    MTBF calculator component paramters window.
+    MTBF calculator component parameters window.